hyunjimoon/defense-reliability/README.md

 # Reliabile Defense System
 This repository includes modeling approaches and references on building a reliable defense system.
 Not only the Bayesian workflow methodologies and its modification to system structure but also the application to real-world problems such as part failure prediction, maintenance policy optimization are our contribution.
-Topics are categorized with `keyword_`.
+In `R` folder, topics with the following `keyword_` are sorted.
 Notice the change of background space: from **data = Y** to **parameter = Theta** than to **QI := f(Theta) | X**.
 X is a predictor with (n x p) matrix and y is a data with length n vector.
-QI is a quantity of interest which is the function of inferred parameters; the absense of its closed form can be offset by its evaluation ability. evaluated value of the function at every xi.
-QI can be offset by its ability to evaluate the value for every point.
-Captitalized (Y, Theta) represent population random variable (with identified distribution) while the other (y, theta) denote sample values (given data).
+QI is a quantity of interest which is the function of inferred parameters.
+Captitalized (X, Y, Theta) represent population random variable (with identified distribution) while the other (x, y, theta) denote sample values (given data). **Systme risk management on top of its vertical and horizontal interaction** is our interest and we use **hierarchical and mixture model** as our main frame.

 1. `Y_bar_y` in data space.
 In the presence of limited data, impute raw data with certified assumptions and construct the generative process from Theta to E[Y].